US superbug infections rising, but deaths are falling

 The first one, released six years ago, estimated more than 23,000 U.S. deaths and more than 2 million infections each year from superbugs.
 Those numbers were based on 17 germs that were considered the greatest threat.

 That count did not include deaths and illnesses from a nasty bug called Clostridium difficile, because the germ still is cowed by the drugs used to treat it.
-But C. diff is considered a part of the whole antibiotic problem, because it can grow out of control when antibiotics kill other bacteria.
+But C. diff is considered part of the larger problem, because it can grow out of control when antibiotics kill other bacteria.
 C. diff infections and deaths, fortunately, have also been declining.

 Overall, public health officials acknowledge the superbug problem is probably even bigger.
 A 2018 paper suggested more than 153,000 Americans die each year with — though not necessarily from — superbug infections.